money-shredder/productivity/USE CLASH on GPU.md

 How to make sure your setting is right?
 - using "curl ifconfig.co" and it should return a ip that is your proxy's ip
 - I baidu the ip and found it's located in Taiwan which is the location of my clash proxy.
+---
+PROBLEM
+- "proxy curl ifconfig.co":curl: (52) Empty reply from server
+  - open "允许局域网链接" on your clash